muvazima/ai_plays_2048/README.md

 was found to be the best performing, achieving a high score of 8192.

 ## How to Run
+Before running any of the commands run the below command:

+    export PYTHONPATH="${PYTHONPATH}:./game"

 To play the 2048 game **manually**, run the below command from the project directory

     python Test/2048solver.py -s m